congomongo/congomongo/readme.markdown

 One is the ClojureDBObject class written java.
 It extends the BasicDBObject class with two methods (putClojure, toClojure) and a convenience constructor.
+It's fast:
-It's fast -> coerces 100,000 maps (clojure -> ClojureDBObject -> clojure) in under 2 seconds,
+coerces 10,000 maps (clojure -> ClojureDBObject -> clojure) in under 2
+seconds,
-and convenient, automatically handling keywords and arbitrarily nested structures.
+and convenient, automatically handling keyword-keys and arbitrarily nested structures.

 The other is a clojure wrapper of the mongo-java-driver.